oapicf/pinterest-sdk/clients/android/generated/docs/BoardsApi.md

 BoardsApi apiInstance = new BoardsApi();
 String adAccountId = null; // String | Unique identifier of an ad account.
-String bookmark = null; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+BoardPrivacyFilter privacy = null; // BoardPrivacyFilter | The privacy level of the board String bookmark = null; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. try {
-String privacy = null; // String | Privacy setting for a board. try {
-    BoardsList200Response result = apiInstance.boardsList(adAccountId, bookmark, pageSize, privacy);
+    BoardsList200Response result = apiInstance.boardsList(adAccountId, privacy, bookmark, pageSize);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling BoardsApi#boardsList");